-Students who are placed in a High Needs class follow the Glade Pathway, or students that need a high level of structure and routine throughout the day.
-These students have full access to the curriculum content; however they are not engaged in subject specific learning.
-Students typically communicate using objects of reference, vocalisations and/or gesture.
+For students with Learning Difficulties and additional complex needs.
+Students typically work within the 5 areas of engagement to GV7.
+Students require a high level of structure and routine throughout the day.
+They focus on the development of skills such as communication, behaviour, emotional regulation, engagement, initiation and generalisations.
+Many of these young people have additional complex behavioural needs.
+These students have full access to the curriculum content Students typically communicate using objects of reference, vocalisations and/or gesture.
 Some use key words and short phrases.

 Students have full access to the national curriculum which is differentiated to meet the needs of each individual learner,